Skip to content

 He is currently working at Mastercard (Advisory Consulting) specializing in long term strategic projects.
 Prior to joining Mastercard, Sushan has worked with KPMG, EY and Bayer CropScience in various capacities implementing enterprise-wide programs focused on internal strategy, program management, process improvement, and operational efficiency.

-Sushan started working with the Transplant Ambassadors Program and the Kidney Patient and Donor Alliance as a student because his own family had been affected by kidney disease.
-He has generously applied his skills in business and technology to significantly advance the program.
+Sushan earned his Masters in Business, Entrepreneurship and Technology from University of Waterloo, and his Bachelors in Computer Engineering from India.
+Sushan started working with the Transplant Ambassadors Program and the Kidney Patient and Donor Alliance Canada as a student because his own family had been affected by kidney disease.
+He supports the Alliance by generously applying his skills in business and technology to significantly advance the program.

 Mary Beaucage was Anishnaabe, from Nipissing First Nation, near North Bay Ontario.
 She is a founding member of the Alliance Board of Directors and contributed significantly to the formation and implementation of the Alliance.